russelljjadams/simplechess-study-tool/README.md

 ## Workflow Recommendation

-1. At each month's onset, run the tool to process the preceding month's games.
+1. At the beginning of a new month, run the tool to process the preceding month's games.
 2. Study the resulting positions throughout the month.
 3. A streamlined approach: upload the PGN file to [Chessable](https://www.chessable.com) to take advantage of their spaced repetition features.
 For non-premium users, be mindful of the 100 positions limit per PGN upload.
 If needed, use the split_pgn function provided below to break your PGN into appropriately sized files.

-4. Repeat monthly to ensure ongoing development in your chess skills.
+4. Repeat monthly.

 ## Splitting PGN files for Non-Premium Chessable Accounts

-For users without a Chessable premium account, use the `split_pgn` function to partition your PGN into multiple files with a maximum of 100 positions each.
+For users without a Chessable premium account, the `split_pgn` function is used to partition your PGN into multiple files with a maximum of 100 positions each.
 This allows you to upload all of your positions to Chessable across multiple files.

 ## Contributions